Severson-Group/eMach/mach_cad/tools/jmag/README.md

 The geometry creation workflow in eMach is as follows:

 1. Draw a cross-section geometry.
-2. Extrude or revolve the cross-section. eMach prvides the tool geometric coordinate `innerCoord` that is located somewhere within the cross-section.
+2. Extrude or revolve the cross-section. eMach provides the tool geometric coordinate `innerCoord` that is located somewhere within the cross-section.
 3. Assign materials.

 The workflow for geometry creation in JMAG is listed below: